Haryana: 19 Congress MLAs seek leadership change, key role for Hooda | Politics

 A senior Haryana Congress leader, who attended the meeting, said the MLAs said there should be a ''change of leadership at the Pradesh Congress Committee (PCC)-level'' to strengthen the party.

-''It was conveyed that we need strong leadership in the state and a powerful leader who will swing the prevailing political circumstances in the state to the party's advantage.
-For this, a key role for Mr. Hooda was suggested,'' the leader said on Friday.
+''It was conveyed that we need a strong leadership in the state and a powerful leader who will swing the prevailing political circumstances in the state to the party's advantage.
+For this, a key role for Mr Hooda was suggested,'' the leader said on Friday.

 He said more MLAs would have attended the meeting but could not do so as they were unavailable, including one of them taking an anti-Covid vaccine on Thursday.